Online platform 'Open Humans' launches to share DNA, other data

 Participants will have to pass a test demonstrating they understand the potential risks of sharing their genetic profile and health history, including that it might be hacked, something that could expose them to discrimination in life insurance or long-term care coverage.

-Open Humans is backed by $500,000 (334,649 pounds) grants from the John S. and James L. Knight Foundation and the Robert Wood Johnson Foundation.
+Open Humans is backed by $500,000 grants from the John S. and James L. Knight Foundation and the Robert Wood Johnson Foundation.

 (Reporting by Sharon Begley; Editing by David Gregorio)